gaurav337/adaptive-ttc/road.md

 Organized by the **order you build things**, not by topic.
 Each phase tells you what to learn, what to build, exactly where to learn it, and the engineering traps that will cost you weeks if you don't know about them.

+This version is aligned with the updated project README: the dataset will likely be **small** (a few hundred failures per model), so dimensionality reduction and honest uncertainty reporting are built into the plan from the start, not bolted on at the end.

 ---

 ## Before You Start: Foundations Check